vochicong/deepdive-dev-docker/README.md

     docker exec -it deepdivedevdocker_deepdive-dev_1 bash

-Original DeepDive source code is available at `/deepdive` inside the docker, while folder `./deepdive-dev` on the host VM is mounted to `/deepdive-dev` in the docker.
+Original DeepDive source code is available at `/deepdive` inside the docker, while folders `./deepdive-dev` and `./jupyter-config` on the host VM is mounted to `/deepdive-dev` and `/home/user/.jupyter` in the docker.

+To be able to RW data both on host and in Docker, on host VM try

+    sudo usermod -a -G docker `whoami`
+    sudo chown -R `whoami`:docker ./deepdive-dev ./jupyter-config
+    sudo chmod -R g+rXw ./deepdive-dev ./jupyter-config

 ## Tools available

 Tools prebuilt in the docker image: